jump-dev/Clp.jl/README.md

 Clp
 =================

 Interface to the **[Clp]** linear programming solver.
 Provides a basic ``linprog`` interface (see in-line comments) as well as a complete interface to the low-level C API.
-Very fresh, please report any issues.
+This *should* work on Linux, OS X, and Windows (!), but it has not been widely tested.
+Please report any issues.

 [Clp]: https://projects.coin-or.org/Clp

 ## Todo

-- Build on OS X
-- "Build" on Windows
 - Unified low-level interface to linear programming (like **[Osi]**)
 - Improved linprog interface, allow some solver paramters and return more solution info